geverMeod/advanced-programing/README.md

 # How to Run

-there are three files to run, Flower.h, Flower.hpp and main.cpp;
+There are three files to run, Flower.h, Flower.cpp and main.cpp;

 since we can't put a direct path to the input file, the classified.csv and Unclassifies.csv files should be in the same directory as the program.
 Also, the command line should be a number representing the k in the KNN.